dancoe77/009-dog/README.md

 # 009-dog
-Go repository that puppy depends on
+Go repository that show what happens when puppy grow up